cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

 * We will be using Zoom breakout rooms for the majority of the workshop material.
 * Please use the Zoom chat to introduce yourself and if you have any questions.
 * We will be grouping attendees in Zoom breakout rooms based on if you did the CloudBees Core workshop just before this one.
-If you did the Core workshop rename yourself in Zoom by adding that number **1** before your name.
+If you did the Core workshop rename yourself in Zoom by adding the number **1** before your name.
 * After an overview of CloudBees Core you will be grouped into Zoom breakout rooms where you will complete the workshop.
 * Once in the breakout rooms please feel free to ask questions via audio or via the Zoom chat.
 You may also use the Zoom *Nonverbal* feedback feature to raise your hand or to ask you instructor to slow down or speed up.
 NOTE: The chat is only broadcast to your breakout room.